tibyishaka/alu-higher_level_programming/SQL-more_queries/README.md

-this directory contain more queries on SQL
+s directory contain more about sql queries